 All research in the NHS is looked at by an independent group of people, called a Research Ethics Committee, to protect participants' interests.
-This study has been reviewed and given favourable opinion by Research Ethics Committee (ref xxxxx).
+This study has been reviewed and given favourable opinion by South Central - Oxford A Research Ethics Committee (ref 23/SC/0388).

 Use of the novel vaccine (ID93/GLA-SE) used in this study has also been looked at by the Medicines and Healthcare products Regulatory Agency (MHRA).
 This agency is responsible for giving permission for experimental medicines and vaccines to be used in clinical trials.
-The use of this vaccine was reviewed and given a favourable opinion by (ref xxxxx).
+The use of this vaccine was reviewed and given a favourable opinion on 16th September 2024 by the MHRA (CTA ref 21584/0476/001-0001).